kedwar98/bike-sharing/README.md

 Project GitHub repository for 6.862.
 Using bike share system, weather, census, and demographic data across the US to make future bikeshare predictions and explore relationships between features.

-Uploaded code is for the Milestone report.
+Uploaded code is for the Final report.